Carson Pickett: College career

 Pickett attended Florida State University from 2012 to 2015, where she played soccer for the Florida State Seminoles and was a four-year starting defender.
 In 2014, she led the Seminoles to their first NCAA Division I Women's Soccer Championship anchoring a defense that allowed no goals throughout the tournament.

-Professional career
+Club career

-Seattle Reign FC, 2016–2017
+Seattle Reign FC

 Pickett was selected by Seattle Reign FC as the fourth overall pick of the 2016 NWSL College Draft.
 Of the selection, Reign FC head coach Laura Harvey said, "Pickett is a player that we have been tracking closely for a long time.
 We were hoping she would still be available with our pick in the first round, so the choice to select her was an easy one.
 We think she will be a valuable addition to our squad during the upcoming season."
 She made her debut for the club during its season opener against Sky Blue FC on April 17.